irfanhulwani/selenium_test/internet_herokuapp/README.md

 # selenium_test

-This is my sample test case using Selenium with Python Programming Language.
+This is my sample test case using Selenium Python.